microsoftgraph/python-sample-auth/README.md

 You'll then see the following screen, which shows that the app has successfully read your profile information from Microsoft Graph:

 ![sample output](static/images/graphcall.png)

-## Python auth options

-The following is a summary of the authentication options that the code samples in this repo demonstrate.

-### Microsoft ADAL (sample_adal.py)

-The [sample_adal.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_adal.py) sample shows how to use the [Microsoft Azure Active Directory Authentication Library (ADAL) for Python](https://github.com/AzureAD/azure-activedirectory-library-for-python) for authentication to Microsoft Graph.
-ADAL supports a variety of token acquisition methods and can be used for other Azure AD authentication scenarios in addition to working with Microsoft Graph.
-ADAL does not provide support for [Microsoft Accounts](https://account.microsoft.com/account/Account) or [incremental consent](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-compare#incremental-and-dynamic-consent).
-If you need those capabilities, one of the other options might be a better fit.

-In addition to [sample_adal.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_adal.py), which uses the Flask web framework, a [sample_adal_bottle.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_adal_bottle.py) version is provided, which uses the Bottle web framework.

-### Flask-OAuthlib (sample_flask.py)

-If you're building a [Flask](http://flask.pocoo.org/)-based web application, the [Flask-OAuthlib](https://flask-oauthlib.readthedocs.io/en/latest/) provides a simple way to authenticate with Azure AD for Microsoft Graph.
-The [sample_flask.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_flask.py) sample shows how to use Flask-OAuthlib to authenticate to Microsoft Graph.

-### Request-OAuthlib (sample_requests.py)

-If you're using [Requests](http://docs.python-requests.org/en/master/), the most popular HTTP library for Python developers, [Requests-OAuthlib](https://github.com/requests/requests-oauthlib) is a good option for Microsoft Graph authentication.
-The [sample_requests.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_requests.py) sample shows how to use Requests-OAuthlib to authenticate to Microsoft Graph from a Bottle web app.

-### graphrest module (sample_graphrest.py)

-If you're interested in developing your own authentication module, or are curious about the details of implementing OAuth 2.0 authentication for a web application, the [sample_graphrest.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_graphrest.py) sample provides an example of authenticating with [graphrest](https://github.com/microsoftgraph/python-sample-auth/blob/master/graphrest.py), a custom auth library written in Python.
-Note that this sample uses the [Bottle](https://bottlepy.org/docs/dev/) web framework, although it is relatively easy to port it to Flask or any other web framework that supports redirects and provides access to request query parameters.

 ## Contributing